 If you’ve used anything above “Fastest” to erase your data, you’re not going to get it back.
 Luckily, “Fastest” is the default setting, so if you didn’t change it, you still have a good chance of recovering what you’ve lost.

 Data erased with the “Fastest” setting isn’t actually physically gone from the disk.
-Instead, the program simply marks all sectors occupied by your data as unused, allowing applications to write over them freely.
-As long as no other applications have replaced your data though, it’s still there – just not immediately accessible through your operating system’s interface.
+Instead, a new file system is created that is “unaware” of the old files.
+As that file system stores new data, your old files eventually get overwritten.
+But as long as no other applications or data have been saved to the data blocks your files were stored in, your files still exist and are recoverable–they’re just not immediately accessible through your operating system’s interface.

 How to Recover Data from an Erased External Hard Drive on a Mac